ManishMadan2882/TicTacToe-game/README.md

 Welcome to our Tic Tac Toe game!
 This game can be played on any device with a web browser, including desktop and mobile devices.

 # How to play
-1. Start playing by clicking in <a href="https://manishmadan2882.github.io/TicTacToe-game/">TicTacToe-Game</a>
+1. Start playing by clicking <a href="https://manishmadan2882.github.io/TicTacToe-game/">here</a>.
 2. Click on the grid to place your X or O.
 3. The first player is X and the second player is O.
 4. The game will automatically switch turns between X(User) and O.